Baron Anton von Doblhoff-Dier

 Baron Anton von Doblhoff-Dier (Anton Freiherr von Doblhoff-Dier) (10 November 1800 – 16 April 1872) was an Austrian statesman.

+Early life

+Born in Gorizia into an Austrian noble family, he was the son of Joseph von Doblhoff-Dier (1770–1831) and his wife, Josepha von Buschmann (1773–1846).

+Biography

-Born in Gorizia, he studied law at the University of Vienna then entered into the civil service.
+He studied law at the University of Vienna and later entered into the civil service.
 In 1836 he retired to cultivate the manor estate of his uncle at Weikersdorf Castle in Baden, where he excelled in agronomic studies.
-In the course of the Revolutions of March 1848 he became a liberal member of the Austrian Reichstag, or Kremsier Parliament (Assembly at Kroměříž), and trade minister in the cabinet of Franz von Pillersdorf.
+In the course of the Revolutions of March 1848 he became a liberal member of the Imperial Diet at Kremsier, and trade minister in the cabinet of Franz von Pillersdorf.

 Doblhoff-Dier himself resigned from all offices in the violent Vienna Uprising of October 1848.
 In the next year, he was appointed ambassador at The Hague, a post he held until 1858.
 In 1861 he became a member of the newly established Reichsrat, from 1867 onwards of the Herrenhaus.